NumericalGandalf/dotfiles/README.md

 # dotfiles
-Configs for shell login, i3wm and Emacs.
+Dotfiles for i3wm and Emacs.